Self-Directed IRA FAQs

-Most IRA custodians only allow approved stocks, bonds, mutual funds and CDs.
-A truly self-directed IRA custodian, such as Equity Trust, allows those types of investments in addition to real estate, notes, private placements, tax lien certificates and much more.
+Many IRA custodians only allow investing in stocks, bonds, mutual funds and CDs.
+A self-directed IRA custodian, such as Equity Trust, allows those types of investments in addition to real estate, notes, private placements, tax lien certificates and much more.

-What are the benefits of a Self-Directed IRA?
+What are the potential benefits of a Self-Directed IRA?

-In addition to the tremendous IRA benefits (tax-free profits, tax deductions, asset protection and estate planning), you are able to invest tax-free in investments that you know and understand, which through the power of compounding interest, will create lasting wealth for you and your family.
+You are able to invest your tax-advantaged retirement dollars in investments you know and understand.
+Through the power of compounding interest, this has the potential to create lasting wealth for you and your family.

 Why haven’t I heard of a self-directed IRA before?

-Self-directed IRAs may seem like a recent phenomena, but they have been around since the IRA was created in 1974.
+Self-directed IRAs may seem like a recent phenomenon, but they have been around since the IRA was established in 1974.
 Investing in alternatives to stocks, bonds, and mutual funds has always been allowed by the IRS (see IRS Publication 590).
-Self-Directed IRAs have not received large attention because most custodians who offer IRAs (banks and brokerage firms) only allow traditional investments at their firms.
+Self-Directed IRAs have not received large attention because many custodians who offer IRAs (banks and brokerage firms) typically offer traditional investments.

-Equity Trust has been a custodian of alternative investments, such as real estate, since 1983.
-As more and more investors decide to take control of their financial future and reap the incredible benefits of self-directed IRAs, they turn to Equity Trust.
+Equity Trust has been a custodian of alternative investments, such as real estate, notes, and precious metals, since 1983.

 My CPA/Attorney/Financial Advisor hasn’t heard of a self-directed IRA, what should I do?

-A trusted advisor who has not heard of self-directed IRAs is not an entirely uncommon experience, given their relatively unknown nature.
+A trusted advisor who has not heard of self-directed IRAs is not an entirely uncommon experience.

-If your advisor is not familiar with self-directed IRAs, he/she can contact an Equity Trust Retirement Specialist at 1-888-382-4727.
+If your advisor is not familiar with self-directed IRAs, they can contact an Equity Trust Retirement Specialist at 888-382-4727.

 Can I be assured that self-directed IRAs are allowed under IRA rules?

-As long as you follow relevant rules the answer is yes.
+As long as you follow relevant rules from the IRS

-There are specific rules regarding IRAs, and in particular, self-directed IRAs that you should be familiar with to ensure compliance.
+There are specific rules regarding IRAs, and in particular self-directed IRAs, that you should be familiar with before making any financial decisions.

 There are certain types of transactions that you cannot perform through an IRA.
-Most importantly, the IRS prohibits “self-dealing,” which are investments in which you or your family members of lineal descent have prior ownership.
 For more information, please see Self-Directed IRA Rules.